wtrekell/soylent_army/soylent_red/ai_script_reflection_full_with_appendix.md

-# The Count That Couldn’t: Navigating AI in Python Scripting
+# Engaging Experiment

-## Introduction
+## Hypothesis

-In the ever-evolving landscape of technology, the integration of artificial intelligence (AI) into our workflows has become both a boon and a bane.
-My recent experience with **AI-generated Python scripts** for analyzing document versions serves as a testament to this duality.
-What began as a straightforward task quickly spiraled into a complex journey filled with unexpected challenges, learning curves, and moments of clarity.
-This article chronicles my adventure, highlighting the frustrations and triumphs of relying on AI for coding tasks, while emphasizing the importance of **transparency** and **ethical reporting** in AI-generated outputs.
+AI can produce functional, reliable Python code for a metrics system outside my domain expertise—specifically, to compare and analyze document versions—without requiring me to debug or understand the underlying language.

 ## Background: The First Attempt

 This was actually my second attempt at solving the problem.

 The first try—several days deep and buried in tangled logic—was far messier, but in some ways, more ambitious.
-I started with a preexisting JSON-based script that I had been updating for months.
+That version started with a preexisting script I'd been updating for months.
 After a hiatus, I dove back in with newer models, trying to push it forward.
 Early results were promising, but as I layered on structure and scope, the whole thing ballooned past 11,000 characters and collapsed under its own complexity.

 I ran the gauntlet: ChatGPT, Claude, Gemini, Perplexity.
 I spun up dual sessions, cross-fed model feedback, and orchestrated an AI-powered peer review cycle more elaborate than anything I’ve seen in enterprise QA.
 It was fascinating—until it wasn’t.
 JSON structures were inconsistent, visualizations broke formatting across platforms, and everything groaned under the weight of trying to do too much in a single pass.

 The fatal blow came when I began running real article data through what looked like a solid JSON framework.
 I had trimmed it for token efficiency, but stripped away too much context.
 Key stages like draft → refined → edited → final became ambiguous.
 Each run interpreted the workflow differently, leading to wildly divergent outputs.

 When I asked for explanations, models provided wildly different rationales—some useful, some unreadable.
-At one point, I had Claude and GPT analyzing each other's recommendations like digital consultants stuck in a loop.
+At one point I had Claude and GPT analyzing each other's recommendations like digital consultants stuck in a loop.
 If that sounds excessive, it was.
 It also didn’t work.

 Eventually, sometime between frustration and sleep deprivation, I realized I could either continue patching a framework that was actively working against me—or start clean, with a new strategy and minimal assumptions.

 That’s what this second experiment became.

 ## Pivot to Python